Roofing & Skylight Advice & Photo Page

 This is the skylight in place.
 It also shows the dark gray pre-painted aluminum sheet metal diverter that I installed to minimize the river of water in a heavy down pour that would hit the horizontal flashing on the topside of the skylight.

-Roof vents are also a big problem with not lasting as long as the roofing.
+Roof vents are also a big problem not lasting as long as the roofing.
 The standard roof vents these days are made of a PVC plastic.
-They may not be able to rust, but they are failing sooner than steel vents from UV damage of Sunlight.
+They may not be able to rust, but they are failing sooner than steel vents from UV damage.
 Aluminum or copper vents are the only way to last, and can even be re-used when roofed again.
 That is if they are not made with very thin sheet-metal to save cost.
 They should be at least .027 thick, or made of 20oz copper.

 To read our special web page on Chimney Step and Counter Flashing go to our web page for this import and issue and see how it is to be done right.